Come Fly with Me

 Ningchengopterus liuae

-icon of an image Ningchengopterus liuae by Nobu Tamura is licensed under CC BY-SA 4.0.
+Ningchengopterus liuae by Nobu Tamura is licensed under CC BY-SA 4.0.

 Thanks to the fossil record, and the incredible paleontologists who continue to expand it, we’ve discovered many transitional species that shed light on the evolution of extinct animals.
 But when it comes to pterosaurs, the picture is still a bit hazy.